cvut/javascript/README.md

 Where possible use the native browser implementation and include [a polyfill that provides that behavior][27] for unsupported browsers.
 This makes the code easier to work with and less involved in hackery to make things just work.

-If you can't patch a piece of functionality with a polyfill, then [wrap all uses of the patching code][28] in a globally available method that is accessible from everywhere in the application.
+If you can’t patch a piece of functionality with a polyfill, then [wrap all uses of the patching code][28] in a globally available method that is accessible from everywhere in the application.

 ## Everyday Tricks